 You Can See 6 Waterfalls In Just One Day Of Hiking In Tennessee

 Tennessee may be known as a landlocked southern state, but that doesn’t mean it’s been forgotten by Mother Nature.
 Though the Volunteer State is missing a coastline, it’s rife with gorgeous lakes, rivers, and waterfalls that make up for a lack of sandy beaches.
-If you’re looking to experience as many of those majestic water features as you can, make sure to head out to Fall Creek Falls State Park for a day of hiking you’ll never forget.
+If you’re looking to experience as many of those majestic water features as you can find, make sure to head out to Fall Creek Falls State Park for a day of hiking in Tennessee you’ll never forget.

 If you’re looking for a place to eat after all the fun, check out this neat old school diner!

 What are the most well-known parks in Tennessee?